kabrap/hugo-personal-site/content/about/index.md

 --- -->

 I’m Pramey Kabra, a graduate of Purdue University with a Bachelor's in Computer Science and Data Science.
-I am a system engineer at Eli Lilly and Company, working on the Manufacturing & Quality Global Quality Assurance Team.
+I am a Systems Engineer at Eli Lilly and Company, working on the Manufacturing & Quality Global Quality Assurance Team.
 My areas of interest are Machine Intelligence and Database & Information Systems.

 [Resume](/Pramey_Kabra_Resume.pdf)